bt-koch/ML-project-classic-trader/README.md

 # Machine Learning Project: Classic Trader

-Introduction text
+The goal of this project is to conduct an exploratory study in which prices of classic cars are estimated using machine learning methods.

 ## Data

 The data for this analysis was scraped from the [classic trader](https://www.classic-trader.com/) website, which describes itself as the international marketplace for classic vehicles.
-After cleaning and preprocessing, about 10 thousand observations are available for the analysis.
+After cleaning and preprocessing, about 8 thousand observations are available for the analysis.

 ## Models